jasp0894/ICOM4035_P2/P2_840128088/README.txt

 (1) Navigate to a workspace or directory that contains the project
     named, say, p2j.

-(2) Go to ~/p2j/src from the command line prompt

-(3) From there execute the JVM by typing
+(2) From there execute the JVM by typing
 	java -classpath bin p2MainClasses.DataFilePopulator fname

 	where fname is the name of any file (existing or not) that you